 13. Check the Water before Drinking:

-The main source for water is from lodges/hotels where you stay.
+The main source of water is from lodges/hotels where you stay.
 You can fill bottles there and walk ahead.
-However, we recommend you to use steripen to purify the water to be free from germs.
+However, we recommend you use steripen to purify the water to be free from germs.

 14. Accommodation in Everest Base Camp Trail:

-There are three different types of lodges/hotels in this region on the basis of its service and infrastructures.
+There are three different types of accommodations “lodges/hotels/tea houses in this region.
 First, about 90% of lodges/hotels are normal which offers a clean and normal bedroom.
-It cost NPR 500 per head and if you stay at the attached bathroom bedroom it will cost extra NPR 600 to 2000 for twin sharing bedroom.
+It cost NPR 500 per head and if you stay at the attached bathroom bedroom it will cost an extra NPR 600 to 2000 for a twin sharing bedroom.

 15. Eat hygienic food only:

 You can get Nepali food, western food, Indian food, and Chinese foods in Everest Base Camp.
 But some foods are not good for your stomach because you can’t digest them.